Linear models: Interpretation of point estimates

 The data

-we will work with are a subset of the replication data for the article.
-They list all MEPs present in parliament in the spring semester of 2014.
+We will work with a subset of the replication data for the article.
+Our data lists all MEPs present in parliament in the spring semester of 2014.

 I start by fetching the R packages we will use from the library.